lfit/releng-common-packer/README.markdown

 ## Local testing of common-packer

 For developers of common-packer who would like to be able to locally test from the common-packer repo.
-Clone both common-packer and lf-ansible in the same directory and the scripts will handle the relative paths to both itself (common-packer) and lf-ansible respectively.
+Clone both common-packer and releng-lf-ansible in the same directory and the scripts will handle the relative paths to both itself (common-packer) and releng-lf-ansible respectively.

 If you are trying to bootstrap an image inside the LF network follow the next step.